arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 To learn how to make plots in R using ggplot2, see [data visualization in ggplot2](https://liascript.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/data_visualization_in_ggplot2/data_visualization_ggplot2.md).

+For resources about statistics in general, rather than data visualization specifically, see the [Additional Resources section of the module on statistical tests](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/statistical_tests/statistical_tests.md#learning-statistics).

 ## Feedback

 In the beginning, we stated some goals.